 To make matters worse, buprenorphine distribution is a bureaucratic quagmire.
 Unlike the unscrupulous amounts of OxyContin prescribed before 2010, physicians must be in possession of a special waiver to prescribe buprenorphine (up to 275 patients, after a year of treating 30) and, despite the need to the contrary, they commonly practice in more population dense areas of the country.
 Waiver-carrying practitioners in rural pockets (only 1.3 of prescribers) are more likely to have exhausted their limit of buprenorphine prescriptions, and doctors who wish to adopt MAT within their practice are frequently met with barriers– funding, program requirements, or lack of support.
 The wait list for methadone clinics is years long in some cases, and at least 34 states have restricted quantity limits for buprenorphine, if not lifetime limits.

-This month, Obama signed the 21st Century Cures Act, which will dedicate $1 billion to opioid misuse prevention.
-Though it does little for the current casualties of the opioid epidemic, it offers hope to future generations of families affected by the crisis.
+In December 2016, Obama signed the 21st Century Cures Act, which dedicated $1 billion to opioid misuse prevention, offering hope to future generations of families affected by the crisis.